saint11/DeadWeight/source/index.md

 <pagebreak>

-This is a very early work in progress, it's definitely playable, but there's still some content missing.
+This is still a work in progress, while playable, there's some content missing.
 Check the [roadmap](roadmap.html) for more information.
 If you have questions or any kind of feedback, feel free to also join the [discord channel](https://discord.gg/BJfMxEq52R). {.alert .web}

 # Welcome